kev0960/ModooCode/md/inst/rdmsr.md

 ### Description

 Reads the contents of a 64-bit model specific register (MSR) specified in the ECX register into registers EDX:EAX.
-(On processors that support the Intel64 architecture, the high-order 32 bits of RCX are ignored.)
+(On processors that support the Intel 64 architecture, the high-order 32 bits of RCX are ignored.)
 The EDX register is loaded with the high-order 32 bits of the MSR and the EAX register is loaded with the low-order 32 bits.
-(On processors that support the Intel64 architecture, the high-order 32 bits of each of RAX and RDX are cleared.)
+(On processors that support the Intel 64 architecture, the high-order 32 bits of each of RAX and RDX are cleared.)
 If fewer than 64 bits are implemented in the MSR being read, the values returned to EDX:EAX in unimplemented bit locations are undefined.

 This instruction must be executed at privilege level 0 or in real-address mode; otherwise, a general protection exception #GP(0) will be generated.
 Specifying a reserved or unimplemented MSR address in ECX will also cause a general protection exception.